MUSIC CLIP - OSCAR PETERSON, "MOONGLOW"

-Aretha Franklin started her singing career in the 1950s in the Detroit church of her father, the famed pastor C.L.
+To start however, we’ll go back to the late 1950s, with a teenage Aretha Franklin singing in the Detroit church of her father, the famed pastor C.L.
 Franklin.
 C.L.’s sermons were recorded and disseminated, famous among African Americans all around the country.
 People like gospel icons Mahalia Jackson and Clara Ward, Sam Cooke, Art Tatum, and Martin Luther King, Jr. were regulars in C.L.’s New Bethel Baptist Church.
-It was here that Aretha, from a young age, mastered the expressive cadences of gospel music.
+From a young age, Aretha mastered the expressive cadences of gospel music.